CrimsonSword01/ASL-Controlled-Smart-Home-Environment/README.md

 ## Anaconda

-Go to the Ancadonda website: "https://www.anaconda.com/distribution/" When you click the download button it should bring you down so that you can choose your system type Windows | macOS | Linux Then go under Python 3.7 and choose which installer version you need (32x vs 64x) Go through the Anaconda Installer and choose all default options
+Go to the Ancadonda website: "https://www.anaconda.com/distribution/" When you click the download button the site should bring you down so that you can choose your system type: Windows | macOS | Linux
+Then go under Python 3.7 and choose which installer version you need (32x vs 64x) Go through the Anaconda Installer and choose all default options.

 ## Anaconda Packages